2024-ICS-Lab-Yonsei-spring/Satellite-RL/README.md

-# 🚀LEO Satellite Communicaions Using Reinforcement Learning
+# 🚀LEO Satellite Communications Using Reinforcement Learning

 ❤Beam Hopping Strategy for LEO Multi-beam Satellite Communications Using Reinforcement Learning
  - using PPO